Man behind Quran-stepping video likely convicted for similar acts, may be mentally unwell: Shanmugam

 He was charged and convicted in July last year, and was then jailed and released in December, said Mr Shanmugam, who is also Coordinating Minister for National Security.

 “When he was convicted in July last year, there was some evidence that he was mentally unwell.
-He is now overseas, and police will interview him,” added Mr Shanmugam.
+He is now overseas, and police will interview him when he returns,” added Mr Shanmugam.

 Mr Shanmugam was speaking to reporters ahead of a break fast event in Khatib, organised by Nee Soon GRC.